The Audrey Flack Short Term Fellowship

 The Betsy James Wyeth Fellowship in Native American Art

-This one-year fellowship is jointly hosted by SAAM and the National Museum of the American Indian and provides scholars with access to the resources of both museums.
+Deadline: October 15, 2025 This one-year fellowship seeks to foster new scholarship on Native art of the United States that centers and elevates Indigenous methodologies, knowledges, and communities.
+The fellowship is jointly hosted by the Smithsonian American Art Museum (SAAM) and the National Museum of the American Indian (NMAI) and provides scholars with access to the resources of both museums.

 Smithsonian Institution Fellowship Program (SIFP)